 In addition to wearing blue on Friday, March 7, you may also consider car donation charities such as Wheels For Wishes, benefiting Make-A-Wish.
 While colorectal cancer is rare in children, it can still happen.
-Thankfully, Make-A-Wish grants the wishes of children between the ages of 2 1/2 and 18 who are battling life-threatening medical conditions.
+Thankfully, Make-A-Wish grants the wishes of children between the ages of 2 1/2 and 18 who are battling critical illnesses.
 Your car donation can grant the wishes of local children in your community, and you also get a great car donation tax deduction.
 To donate a vehicle, please call 1-877-431-9474 or online donation form.

 Don’t Have A Car To Donate?
 You Can Still Make A Difference